myst3k/vortex-builder/README.md

 ## Automated Builds

-This image is automatically rebuilt:
+This image is automatically rebuilt when:
-- When the base image (cargo-chef) updates
+- The base image (cargo-chef) updates
+- A new version of mold is released
-- On changes to the Dockerfile
+- Changes are made to the Dockerfile
-- Daily check for base image updates
-- Manually via GitHub Actions
+- Manually triggered via GitHub Actions

+Daily checks ensure we stay up-to-date with the latest stable releases.

 ## Tags